alwaysdata/documentation/databases/_index.en.md

 - [Redis]({{< ref "databases/redis" >}})

 {{% notice info %}}
-For security reasons, it is only possible to create databases from the administration interface or from our [API]({{< ref "api" >}}).
+For security reasons, it is only possible to create databases and database users from the administration interface or from our [API]({{< ref "api" >}}).
 Therefore this is not possible using a third party application (e.g. phpMyAdmin).
 {{% /notice %}}

 {{% notice warning %}}